-The 2010 Plan provides that, upon a Corporate Change (as defined below), the Committee may accelerate the vesting and exercise date of options and stock appreciation rights, cancel options and stock appreciation rights as appropriate to reflect the Corporate Change.
+The 2010 Plan provides that, upon a Corporate Change (as defined below), the Committee may accelerate the vesting and exercise date of options and stock appreciation rights, cancel options and stock appreciation rights and cause us to make payments in respect thereof in cash or adjust the outstanding options and stock appreciation rights as appropriate to reflect the Corporate Change.
 Upon the occurrence of a Corporate Change, the Committee may fully vest any restricted stock awards then outstanding and, upon such vesting, all restrictions applicable to the restricted stock will terminate.
 The 2010 Plan provides that a Corporate Change occurs if:

-- · we are dissolved and liquidated; - we are not the surviving entity in any merger, consolidation or reorganization (or survive only as a subsidiary of an entity); - we sell, lease or exchange or agree to sell, lease or exchange all or substantially all of our assets; - any person, entity or group acquires or gains ownership or control of more than 50% of the outstanding shares of our voting stock; or - after a contested election of directors, the persons who were directors before such election cease to constitute a majority of our board of directors.
+- · we are dissolved and liquidated; - we are not the surviving entity in any merger, consolidation or reorganization (or survive only as a subsidiary of an entity); - · we sell, lease or exchange or agree to sell, lease or exchange all or substantially all of our assets; - any person, entity or group acquires or gains ownership or control of more than 50% of the outstanding shares of our voting stock; or - after a contested election of directors, the persons who were directors before such election cease to constitute a majority of our board of directors.